trizh/CenterLineAnnotationsTools/README.md

 # Semantic Boundary Estimation(SBE)

 This project will release the semi-automatic annotation tools for curve text detection.
 The backend of the tools is the algorithm proposed in our paper:
-> Toward more efficient annotation algorithm for Text Detection via semantic Boundary Discrimination
-> authors
+> A New Semi-Automatic Annotation Model via Semantic Boundary Estimation for Scene Text Detection

 The tool will be released soon.
 Please stay tuned.